 Sigenics is involved in community activities in and around both their Chicago, IL and Irwindale, CA locations.

-In Chicago, Sigenics is involved in mentoring interns and summer students from our historic Bronzeville neighborhood, as well as supporting and supervising educational enrichment programs in science, engineering, and music, in local public schools in the Chicago area.
+In Chicago, Sigenics is involved in mentoring interns and summer students from our historic Bronzeville neighborhood, as well as supporting and supervising educational enrichment programs in science, engineering, and music in local public schools in the Chicago area.
 On the campus of the Illinois Institute of Technology, Sigenics engineers act as technical advisers to IIT students in the Inter Professional Projects Program (IPRO).
 Sigenics engineers work with IIT students to help the students define the electrical engineering portions of their projects and find practical approaches to accomplish their engineering tasks.
-In addition, the Sigenics President Phil Troyk is a board member of the Chicago Lighthouse for the Blind.

-In California, the Sigenics CTO Doug Kerns contributes financially and serves personally as a member of the Rotary International club of Sierra Madre.
+In California, Sigenics CTO Doug Kerns serves as a member of the Rotary International Club of Sierra Madre.
 The club is involved in various projects including water conservation efforts in Sierra Madre and clean water supply projects in Cambodia and India.